tektutor/openshift-0610oct-2025/Day1/README.md

 - container engines internally depends on Container Runtimes to manage images and containers
 - examples
   - Docker
+    - depends on containerd, containerd in turn depends on runC container runtime
   - Podman
+    - depends on cRun container runtime if you are using Podman outside the context of Openshift
+    - in Openshift, Podman container engine depends on CRI-O Container runtime
 </pre>

 ## Info - Linux Kernel Features that supports containerization